-Congratulations on the purchase of your Ginkgo Biloba Tree.
-This amazing tree is one of the oldest living species on earth, making it a tough tree that requires little maintenance while adding many years of natural beauty to your landscape.
+The Ginkgo Biloba Tree is an amazing tree that is one of the oldest living species on earth, making it a tough tree that requires little maintenance while adding many years of natural beauty to your landscape.
 Here is a useful guide to ensure your Ginkgo lives well into the next century.

 Choose a location that takes the mature height and width of your Ginkgo Tree into consideration.
 This incredible tree can soar to 100 feet tall and 50 feet wide.
 Give it an area surrounded by well-draining, preferably sandy soil.
 Make sure the location has ample sun as Ginkgos do not grow well in the shade.